Grace Beyond Remedies

 More importantly, the effectiveness of the act lay not just in the material used, but in the bhāva—the sincerity, faith, and quiet invocation of grace.

-In such moments, the parent or elder becomes an instrument—channeling care, protection, and prayer.
+In such moments, the parent or elder becomes an instrument—channelling care, protection, and prayer.
 The child, in turn, responds not only to the physical act but also to the unseen assurance that surrounds them.

 A Living Tradition